 Basically, a crisis provides the freedom to be creative.
 Something that is not always available during ‘normal’ times.

-As we are only a few months into the current situation, so far we have only seen the first shoots of creativity in the form of problem solving as an immediate response to the crisis.
+As we are only a few months into the current situation, so far we have only seen the first shoots of creativity.
 For a second though, let’s imagine what else could be possible.

 But there has to be a silver lining as well, and a burst of creativity might just be it.